Rougui (Cassia Bark)

-- Tea Master
+- Tea Maker

 - Harvest Time

-- Picking Standard
+- Plucking Standard

 Picking begins after the sun rises, and they never pick tea on a rainy day.
 After about noon, they carry all the fresh leaves back to the factory to wither under the sunshine on top of large bamboo trays or sheets of fabric.
 The leaves will naturally lose some moisture over 2-3 hours.
 The leaves are transported inside the factory under shade and placed inside a long wooden rolling machine for 6 hours or more, depending on the humidity that day.
 Each hour they will rotate the leaves.
-If the weather is cold, tea makers will blow warm air in to the rolling machine to help the oxidation.
+If the weather is cold, tea makers will blow warm air into the rolling machine to help the oxidation.
 Increased moisture and temperature encourages the natural oxidation of the tea.

-This tea was roasted above charcoal 2-3 times during a span of about three months.
-Each roasting time is about 7-10 hours and up to three times, depending on how much humidity the weather brings.
-The temperature of the first roast is hotter, about 110 Celsius, but will decrease to around 80 Celsius for the last one or two roasts.
+This tea was roasted above charcoal two times over a span of about two months.
+Each roasting time was between 7-12 hours, depending on the humidity of the day.
+The temperature of the first roast is hotter, about 110°C (230°F), but will decrease to around 80°C (176°F) for the final roast.
 After that, the tea is done, but is very crispy and delicate.
-Each time after roasting, the workers must be very careful transferring the tea, so as not to break it.
+Each time after roasting, the workers must be very careful transferring the tea so as not to break it.
 This long process creates a complex, deeper flavor with a lightly sweet lingering aftertaste.